 Report | State of the World

-State of the World: State-Led Mass Killing Through 2015
+State of the World: Mass Killing in 2016

 - Nigeria (suspected supporters of Boko Haram)

 - Sudan (ethnic groups in Darfur, South Kordofan, and Blue Nile)

 - Syria (suspected Assad opposition supporters)

 For the past three years, the Early Warning Project has also sought to track episodes of mass killing perpetrated by nonstate actors—usually rebel groups or other militias that target civilians in pursuit of political power in a particular area.
 Unfortunately, we do not have historical data like we do for state-led mass killing to assess long-term trends in the deliberate, large-scale killing of civilians by nonstate actors.

 Based on the information we have assembled so far, we conclude that the global count of nonstate mass killings has remained constant since 2014.
 Our researchers identified nine ongoing episodes of nonstate mass killing at the end of the year, all of them continuations of ones cited by researchers at the end of 2014 and 2015.
 The affected countries, with the perpetrator group in parentheses, are the following:

 - Democratic Republic of the Congo (various militias in the northeast)

 - India (Maoist rebels)